Credit Transfer FAQs

 7. How is international credit treated?

 If you have attended an accredited institution, KSU will accept international transfer credit where a "C" or better has been earned in classes completed prior to Fall, 2010 or a "D" or better starting Fall, 2010.
 For admission and other important information, international students should contact the Office of Global Education (OGE) at (330)672-7980 or visit their web page.
+All international transcripts are first evaluated by the Office of Global Education before being added to your Kent State record.

 8. Is Kent State on the quarter or semester system?